-NOTE 15 SUBSEQUENT EVENTS
+NOTE 14 SUBSEQUENT EVENTS

-Subsequent events were evaluated through the issue date.
-No material events came to our attention from the balance sheet date to the date these financial statement were issued.
+Subsequent events were evaluated through the report date.
+No material events came to our attention from the report date to the date these financial statement were issued.

 MANAGEMENT S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS